oschonrock/hibp/README.md

 sudo apt remove hibp
 ```

-## High peformance with a small memory and disk footprint
+## Design: High peformance with a small memory, disk and CPU footprint

+These utilities are designed to have a very modest resource
-By deafult, this set of utilities uses a binary format to store and
+footprint.
+By default, they use a binary format to store and search
-search the data.
-The orginal text records are about 45 bytes per
+the data.
+The orginal text records are about 45 bytes per password
-password record, our binary format is 24 bytes, so storage
+record, our binary format is 24 bytes, so storage requirements are
-requirements are almost halved (21GB currently).
+almost halved (21GB currently).

 *If you don't like the binary format, you can always ouput the
 conventional text version as well.*

-Now that each record is a fixed width, and the records are maintained
+In the binary format each record is a fixed width, and the records are
-in a sorted order, searches become very efficient, because we can use
+maintained in a sorted order, so searches become very efficient,
-random access binary search.
-There is an additional "table of
+because we can use random access binary search.
+There is an additional
-contents" feature to reduce disk access further at the expense of (by
+"table of contents" feature (see `--toc2`below) to reduce disk access
-default, but tunable) 2MB of memory.
+further at the expense of only 4MB of memory.

 The local http server component is both multi threaded and event loop
 driven for high efficiency.
 Even in a minimal configuration it should